Uterine Fibroid Q & A

 More than 200,000 cases of uterine fibroids are diagnosed each year in the US.
 Although the causes are not yet fully understood, the effects can be very painful and affect fertility.
 Although open surgery such as hysterectomy or myomectomy requiring several days in the hospital and weeks of recovery was once the only treatment option available for fibroids, now women have a choice.
-The doctors at Vascular Health Institute in Dallas, TX can decide which treatment is right for you.
+You and your doctor can decide which treatment is right for you.

 Uterine Fibroids are benign (non-cancerous) growths of tissue in the uterus that typically occur during a woman’s childbearing years.
 They can be very tiny to very large, individual or multiple, and can often exist with no symptoms.
 However, when symptoms do occur, they can be unpleasant and uncomfortable, and might affect fertility.